NathanHSmith/ELKStack/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- What is the main advantage of automating configuration with Ansible?_
-Allows a user to configure multiple VMs with one configuration file.
+- What is the main advantage of automating configuration with Ansible?
+Automating with Ansible allows a user to configure multiple VMs with one configuration file.

 The playbook implements the following tasks:
 - In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
-  . install docker io
+  - install docker io
-  . install pip (python pip)
+  - install pip (python pip)
-  . install docker python module
+  - install docker python module
-  . download and lauch docker ELK Stack
+  - download and lauch docker ELK Stack

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.